NYPL/ami-handling/README.md

   * INSTRUCTIONS: email to NYPL project coordinator immediately after check-in - only expected if items listed on the inventory were not received.
   * [Template for "Did Not Receive" report](templates/2020_000_example1_didnotreceive_yyyymmdd.xlsx)

+<a name="extra-assets-report"></a>
+### Extra Assets Report
+  * Scope: physical items received that were not included in the metadata invntory provided by NYPL
+  * Produced by: contractor
+  * Expected: immediately after item-level check-in by contractor
+  * Format: Excel spreadsheet
+  File naming convention: ```(SOW_ID)_extraassets_yyyymmdd.xls```
+    * Example: 2017_001_jones1_extraassets_20170301.xls
+  * Data fields / required information
+    * Statement of Work ID
+    * Purchase Order ID
+    * Primary ID (NOT the root/reference filename)
+    * Archival Box Number (**important!
+Please list the box number in the same way that it is listed in the provided metadata, i.e. "MUS 123"**)
+  * INSTRUCTIONS: email to NYPL project coordinator immediately after check-in - only expected if items were received by the contractor that were not included on initial metadata inventory provided by NYPL.

 <a name="hard-drive-manifest"></a>
 ### Hard Drive Manifest